tonioseiler/rentmanforcraft/JS-API.md

 ## **Initialization**

 When your webpage is loaded, the API will automatically initialize.
 No additional steps are required.
-The API call all accessible throud the global window.rentman varianble.
+The API calls are accessible through the global **window.rentman** variable.

 ## **Methods**